 Considering he’d already told me that having me as a friend “is like having eight black friends all at once,” it is almost impossible to not learn more about African-American culture around me.
 I didn’t even need to do the extra daily tips.
 I’m the type of person who helped organize a black history party at one job and celebrates Juneteenth instead of the Fourth of July every single year.

 As much as I think the parents of biracial children should make a point of letting them learn about both sides of their culture and race, I’m also not a parent.
 So maybe I should just let them do them and I do me.
-In the mean time, I’ll let my “wrong hair” keep flying in the wind, cheering on all things HBCU-related, making POC photos top priority and enjoying the skin I’m in.
+In the meantime, I’ll let my “wrong hair” keep flying in the wind, cheering on all things HBCU-related, making POC photos my top priority and enjoying the skin I’m in.